 On the face of it, it is a simple choice: do you want to live in a home secure in the knowledge that it belongs to you and nobody – except the mortgage provider – can take it away?
 Or are you happy to live in a property which is owned by somebody else and the degree of uncertainty that goes along with that?

-When you buy your own home, you’ll be free to make the changes to it that suit your lifestyle subject to the necessary planning consents.
+When you buy your own home you are free to make improvements to it that suit your lifestyle subject to the necessary planning consents.
 If you decide to rent, then any changes will be at the discretion of your landlord and that may include something as minor as repainting a door or putting up some bookshelves.
 Many landlords place other restrictions on a tenancy including not allowing cats or dogs or even preventing their tenants from having children in the house.
 If you are thinking of starting a family, then you might find that renting is not an option.

 On the plus side, renting gives you much greater freedom than buying – you’ll be able move on as soon as the minimum tenancy period runs out.
 If you are a homeowner, then it may take many months to sell your home after you decide to put it on the market during which time you will have to continue to pay your mortgage.
 If you own your home then you are responsible for its upkeep.
 If you rent then your landlord must resolve property problems for you, most probably at their expense.